 The Navigable Waters Protection Act regulates certain activities that could interfere with navigation on waterways, such as putting up structures (including cables), dumping fill, or excavating material.
-The Act also regulates obstacles or obstructions on navigable waters.
-The Act prohibits (in certain circumstances) depositing of various materials, including sawdust, rubbish, stone, and gravel, into navigable waters or waters flowing into them.
+The Act also regulates obstacles or obstructions on navigable waters or waters flowing into them.
 Regulations under the Act relate to bridges, ferry cables and works on navigable waters.
-The Canadian Coast Guard in the Department of Fisheries and Oceans administers the Act.
+The Canadian Coast Guard, in the Department of Fisheries and Oceans, administers the Act.